 In 2022, the FDA issued a recall for canned clams from China that had high concentrations of PFOA.
 FDA cautioned that the consumption of more than 10 ounces of these clams per month could be harmful.

 PFAS are called “forever chemicals” because they do not break down in the environment and can accumulate in soil, water, fish, animals and humans.
 The CDC has found that most people living in the United States have detectable levels of PFAS in their blood.
-In 2022, the National Academies of Sciences, Engineering and Medicine published a sweeping federally funded report that associated PFAS exposure with serious health issues such as cancer, low birth weight, developmental defects, reduced immune response, thyroid dysfunction, and liver toxicity.
+Certain groups are at risk of high PFAS exposure including those working at airports, military bases, wastewater treatment plants, landfills, and farms where biosolids have been spread.
+The most well-studied PFAS are excreted slowly, with half-lives in the human body ranging from 3 to 8 years.

 Major PFAS producers (Chemours, DuPont, and Corteva) have reached a $1.19 billion settlement with water providers.
 The money will be used to upgrade treatment plants so they can filter PFAS from drinking water.
 3M has also reached a $10 billion settlement with water providers and agreed to stop manufacturing and using the chemicals by the end of 2025.

-On April 10, 2024, the Biden administration introduces the first national standards to eliminate the most prevalent PFAS from American drinking water sources.
-The new regulation sets legally enforceable limits for only six of the chemicals: PFOA, PFOS, PFNA, PFHxS, PFBS and GenX.
+On April 10, 2024, the Biden administration introduced the first national standards to eliminate the most prevalent PFAS from American drinking water sources.
+The new regulation sets legally enforceable limits for only six of the chemicals: PFOA, PFOS, PFNA, PFHxS, PFBS and HFPO-DA (GenX).
 But because PFAS typically occur in mixtures of related chemicals, the regulation is likely to reduce exposure to more than just those directly specified.
 Also, many of the treatment technologies that will be implemented to eliminate the specified PFAS will also reduce unspecified PFAS that might be present.
 Utilities have a 5-year deadline to comply.

 References